4.2 Diagnostic approach

 4.2.1 History of exposure to tuberculosis

-Children are at risk of TB if they are exposed to a person with confirmed or presumed TB.
+Children are at risk of TB if they are exposed to a person with TB.

 They are at higher risk of TB if: